MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-live-response-result.md

 If successful, this method returns 200, Ok response code with object that holds the link to the command result in the *value* property.
 This link is valid for 30 minutes and should be used immediately for downloading the package to a local storage.
-An expired link can be re-created by another redirect, and there is no need to run live response again.
+An expired link can be re-created by another call, and there is no need to run live response again.

 *Runscript transcript properties:*